A critical appraisal of tests of locality and of entanglement versus non-entanglement at colliders: Discussion and conclusion

 We have also studied the possibility of directly measuring the spin-analyzing powers independently in the experiment, which would be a way to obtain these values without presuming the SM.
 However, also in this direction one hits a roadblock.
 We have shown that it is possible to measure only the product of the spin-analyzing power and the polarization of the decaying particles.
 This is rooted (yet again) in the fact that collider experiments only measure momenta, and not spins, and the conversion from momenta to spins proceeds via Bayes' law, which introduces the product of the two quantities.
 An independent measurement of the polarization from the polarization of the initial state (e.g., at an $e^+e^-$ collider) is currently also not feasible without using information from theory, thus again presupposing the SM.
 Hence, we conclude that with current experimental setups at colliders, where we can only measure momenta and not spins, it is not possible to perform a logically coherent and independent test of locality, reaffirming the no-go theorem of ref.~\cite{Abel:1992kz}.
 At the same time, our analysis extends the results of ref.~\cite{Abel:1992kz} and shows that it is also not possible to establish the presence of entanglement at current collider experiments without presupposing the SM.
-We also note another interesting difference between collider experiments and polarimeter-based experiments, such as those in refs.~\cite{Giustina:2015yza,PhysRevLett.115.250402,hensen:2015:loophole}.
-The latter critically offer the option to experimentally establish the non-commuting nature of spin-related measurements, because the same particle, say a photon, can be measured consecutively in two polarimeters at different orientations $x$ and $y$.
-Such an experimental confirmation of non-commutation only occurs in measurements where a voluntary macroscopic manipulation of the measurement device is possible (and required) during the lifetime of the particles studied in the measurement.
-No such possibility exists in current collider-based experiments.
-No set of non-commuting measurements can be performed, and consequently no repetition of a polarization measurement on the same particle is possible to prove the non-commuting nature of a set of measurements.
-We would like to add the remark that if it had been possible to construct the equivalent of a set of non-commutating measurements from a combination of commutating measurements, it would potentially have represented one of the greatest breakthroughs in our understanding of the measurement process in QM since its inception, with implications far beyond merely confirming non-locality in collider measurements.